jupyterhub/the-littlest-jupyterhub/README.rst

 Administrators who do not consider themselves 'system administrators' but would like to provide hosted Jupyter Notebooks for their students / users are the primary audience.
-All users get the same environment, and administrators can install libraries into this environment without any specialized knowledge.
-It provides all users with the same environment, and administrators can install libraries into this environment easily without any specialized knowledge.
+All users are provided with the same environment, and administrators can easily install libraries into this environment without any specialized knowledge.

 See `this blog post <http://words.yuvi.in/post/the-littlest-jupyterhub/>`_ for more information.